Ontotext-AD/graphdb-aws-deployment-guide/docs/security/DSEC-009.md

 ---

 # Data Encryption Configurations
+GraphDB does not require AWS Data Encryption to operate properly, however we advise you to encrypt your EBS and S3 volumes.

 ## EBS Volumes
 EBS volumes can be encrypted using the default AWS managed KMS key, or you can choose to encrypt the volume using a